 Higher levels of hydration also mean higher blood volume.
-This higher blood volume facilitates better blood flow throughout your system: namely, to your penis.
-The less blood circulating to your penis, the less oxygen (which is carried by red blood cells throughout your body) it will get.

-Men with ED have lower penile oxygen saturation.
+Higher blood volume facilitates better blood flow throughout your system (and more specifically, to your penis).
+So it’s no wonder that dehydration and ED are connected.
+The less blood circulating to your penis, the less oxygen—which is carried by red blood cells throughout your body—it will get.
+People with ED have lower penile oxygen saturation (Padmanabhan, 2007).

-Dropping fluid levels in your body also kicks off the release of a hormone called angiotensin, which tightens or constricts blood vessels.
+Dropping fluid levels in your body also kick off the release of a hormone called angiotensin, which tightens or constricts blood vessels.
 This can cause an increase in blood pressure and also hinder blood flow to the penis.

 Other causes of ED

-Of course, there are other causes of ED.
-Dehydration is an easy one to solve, but some other conditions that affect erectile function require the attention of a medical professional and, in some cases, may require medication.
-Other causes of sexual dysfunction include:
+Of course, there are other causes of erectile dysfunction.
+If dehydration is the cause of your ED, the solution is fairly obvious.
+However, other conditions that affect erectile function require the attention of a medical professional and may require medication.
+Other causes of erectile dysfunction include:

 - Circulation problems (including high blood pressure)

-- Conditions that affect muscles or nerves, such as Parkinson’s disease and multiple sclerosis
+- Conditions that affect muscles and/or nerves such, as Parkinson’s disease and multiple sclerosis

 - Emotional or mental health problems